 DBI became a wholly-owned subsidiary of the Company in 1996.
-On August 14, 2009, DBI amended its Articles of Incorporation to include among its primary purposes, the manufacture, production and tolling of not only distilled alcohol but also other types of alcohol and their by-products.
-It owns a distillery located in Bago City, Negros Occidental, that converts sugar cane molasses into alcohol.
+On August 14, 2009, DBI amended its Articles of Incorporation to include among its primary purposes, the manufacture, production and toll processing of not only distilled alcohol but also other types of alcohol and their byproducts.
+It owns and operates a distillery located in Bago City, Negros Occidental that converts sugar cane molasses into alcohol.

-EPSBPI, on the other hand, is principally engaged in the toll-manufacture and bottling of alcoholic and non-alcoholic beverages.
+EPSBPI, on the other hand, is principally engaged in the manufacture of alcoholic and non-alcoholic beverages.
 It was purchased by the Company on January 27, 2012.
 The acquisition forged synergies with the Company's on-going operations and provided additional capacity for the contemplated expansion plans of the Company.
-EPSBPI owns bottling facilities in Cauayan, Isabela and in Ligao City, Albay, which are currently being used principally in connection with the Company's liquor business.
+EPSBPI owns production facilities in Cauayan, Isabela and in Ligao City, Albay, which are currently being used principally for toll manufacturing or in connection with the Company's liquor business.